emissary-ingress/emissary/user-guide/grpc.md

     print("Greeter client received: " + response.message)
 ```

-After making that change, simply run the client again and you will see the gRPC service in your cluster responds!
+After making that change, simply run the client again and you will see the gRPC service in your cluster respond:

 ```shell
 $ python greeter_client.py